blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/azurepluginreleasenotes.md

 <note type="note">It is recommended that customers continue to maintain `sig-repo.synopsys.com`, and `repo.blackduck.com` on their allow list until February 2025 when `sig-repo.synopsys.com` will be fully replaced by `repo.blackduck.com`.</note>

 ### Upgrading from [company_name] [detect_product_short] plugin to [detect_product_long] plugin
-Prior to upgrading to the [detect_product_short] plugin, manually uninstall the [company_name] [detect_product_short] plugin.
-Installing the [detect_product_long] plugin will ensure you receive future plugin updates.
+Prior to upgrading to the [detect_product_short] plugin, you must manually uninstall the [company_name] [detect_product_short] plugin.

-If you are a new user, you may proceed with installing the [detect_product_long] plugin available at the following [Marketplace location](https://marketplace.visualstudio.com/items?itemName=blackduck.blackduck-detect).
+	* Installing the [detect_product_long] plugin will ensure you receive future plugin updates.

-<note type="attention">To continuing using the deprecated plugin, it is essential to update to version 9.0.1, available at the [Previous Marketplace location](https://marketplace.visualstudio.com/items?itemName=synopsys-detect.synopsys-detect).</note>
+After uninstalling a previous plugin or if you are a new user, you may proceed with installing the [detect_product_long] plugin available at the following [Marketplace location](https://marketplace.visualstudio.com/items?itemName=blackduck.blackduck-detect).

 **New features**